ektrah/nsec/docs/api/nsec.cryptography.signaturealgorithm.md

 : `publicKey` is `null`.

 ArgumentException
-: The algorithm for the public key is not the same object as the current
+: `publicKey.Algorithm` is not the same object as the current
     [[SignatureAlgorithm|SignatureAlgorithm Class]] object.